MorningK/tree-utils/README.md

 # tree-utils
-a java utils convert list to tree
+a java util convert list to tree

 ## Interface TreeNode
 ```